The Six Ungraspables

-"The Six Ungraspables" is the fifth episode of the first season of the FX anthology series Fargo.
-The episode aired on May 13, 2014 in the United States on FX.
+"The Six Ungraspables" is the fifth episode of the first season of the black comedy crime drama television series Fargo.
 It was written by series creator and showrunner Noah Hawley and directed by Colin Bucksey.
+The episode aired on FX in the United States on May 13, 2014.
 The title refers to the Zen Buddhist kōan known as The Six Ungraspables.

 In the episode, Lester Nygaard (Martin Freeman), trapped in a prison cell with the hitmen Mr. Wrench (Russell Harvard) and Mr. Numbers (Adam Goldberg) after the events of the previous episode, finally reveals that the man the duo is after is Lorne Malvo (Billy Bob Thornton).
 Meanwhile, Malvo, while continuing his scheme of blackmailing Stavros Milos (Oliver Platt), might be looking for revenge after Officer Gus Grimly (Colin Hanks) arrested him in the previous episode.

 "The Six Ungraspables" received critical acclaim, and was seen by 1.60 million viewers.

 Plot

 The episode starts with a flashback on how Lester Nygaard obtained the gun which eventually was used by Lorne Malvo to kill Vern Thurman during Lester's arrest at his own home.

 While in the present in jail, Mr. Wrench and Mr. Numbers obtain Malvo's name from Lester.
-They are released but Lester, whose hand has become severely infected after being hit by one of the shot gun pellets that Malvo fired at Thurman, is taken to the hospital.
+They are released but Lester, whose hand has become severely infected after being hit by one of the shotgun pellets that Malvo fired at Thurman, is taken to the hospital.
 Molly Solverson rides in the ambulance and tries to get more information from Lester, though he is slightly delirious.
 She presents her evidence to Chief Oswalt, who is beginning to realize that all the recent events are related.

 With Stavros close to paying the blackmail demand, Malvo locks Chumph in his kitchen pantry overnight to prevent him from ruining the scheme.
 Malvo takes Stavros home and leaves.
-He spots Grimly parked by the road near the house and later follows Grimly to his home, but is confronted in his car by Grimly's neighbor.
+He spots Gus Grimly parked by the road near the house and later follows Grimly to his home, but is confronted in his car by Grimly's neighbor.
 He threatens the neighbor before driving away.